pbenettin/TracerExperiment_WATSON/readme.md

 ## Results

 A description of the results is available as a jupyter notebook and as html document within each data folder.
-A quick example of some results is given below.
+An example of some results is given below.

 ### Example of dye image